 That is the only major difference between Leen’s spring entryway and the one that I’ll create is our entry.

-Leen’s color palette was warm neutrals in whites and creams with hints of soft color.
+Leen’s color palette is warm neutrals in whites and creams with hints of soft color.
 She had a combination of different textures.
 I loved that combination and would follow it.

 There were two items that I didn’t have at home: tall, vine-type greenery and a small indoor plant.
 I bought one bunch of eucalyptus at Central Market and the indoor ivy plant at Lowe’s.

 Before I actually started designing our entry, I went through my accessory closet (It’s upstairs in one of our guest rooms) and brought several items that I thought might work in the entry.

 I had three little projects before beginning to design the spring entry.

 STEP 4 – Create greenery for the spring entry.

 I placed the ivy plant in a short white vase.
 I used a piece of florist foam to raise the plant.
-A bit of wadded newspaper secures the plant.
+A bit of wadded newspaper secures it.
 To finish the plant, I used my favorite moss.

 Next, I trimmed the eucalyptus and placed it in my tall vase.
 The soft green color fits this early spring palette.
 You could definitely use faux eucalyptus stems instead.

 STEP 5 – Make a wreath or other focal point.

 Leen made a wreath for her front door.
 I wanted one for the mirror in our entry.
-I used items I had on had:
+I used items I had on hand: